mfranzke/replaceinfiles/README.md

 # replace-in-files <!-- [![Build Status](https://travis-ci.org/songkick/replaceinfiles.svg)](https://travis-ci.org/songkick/replaceinfiles) -->

 Please note that this is a fork of the [@songkick/replaceinfiles](https://www.npmjs.com/package/@songkick/replaceinfiles) package, which should mainly fix a problem encountered on pure npm ecosystems (one of its subdependencies referenced a package from github.com directly).
+So all kudos go to the @songkick folks!

 Utility to replace a map of strings in many files